 I invented a quick test to test this product with 'Paint Shop Pro'.
 I drawded the letters DVH thee times with a grey paint brush.
 First without Mousewax, second with Mousewax 5 minutes after that I applied it and the third one is 30 minutes later.
 The test was done with the Logitech MX700 mouse on the black Speed-Pad gaming pad.

-Without the Mousewax I could draw it easely.
-After the applyment of the Mousewax I had some problems drawing it because my mouse glided and slipped to much.
+Without the Mousewax I could draw it easily.
+After applying the Mousewax I had some problems drawing it because my mouse glided and slipped too much.
 It was gliding a lot better than before, but it was a little too much, so I couldn't really perform accurate tasks without problems, like selecting or clicking on a small thing, the mouse always glided a little bit to the other side.
-Thirty minutes later I was able to draw the letters almost as good as before the applyment of the Mousewax.
+Thirty minutes later I was able to draw the letters almost as good as before the applying of the Mousewax.

-I'm not really a gamer, (I've spend a lot of time working on DV Hardware last few months), but I tested it in a few games and I could conclude that in games it really gives a benefit.
+I'm not really a gamer, (I've spent a lot of time working on DV Hardware the last few months), but I tested it in a few games and I could conclude that in games it really gives a benefit.

 The bad stuff